alejandroGranada/spartacus-training-mentorship/README.md

 4. Now is the time to configure some aliases and the Hybris optional config directory (pointing to our local configuration):

     * Download the [.spartacus-training-profile](https://drive.google.com/file/d/1qCkuF1ukZY0JtxiGRnGhRIcEWq_ydYFg/view?usp=sharing) and change the paths accordingly.
-    * Place you file at the root of the repository (make sure the name starts with a dot)
+    * Place your file at the root of the repository (make sure the name starts with a dot)
     * Add your file in your .zshrc (> MacOS Catalina) or .bash_profile (Older MacOS versions).
 Make sure .zshrc file looks similar to the [sample .zshrc](https://drive.google.com/file/d/1OBOCutdWVE4GsfE1gpKgiQaul0R8XYTy/view?usp=sharing).
 Please change the references to <your-user> to the values that apply to you.
     * Quit the Terminal (`command(⌘) + q`) and re-open it.
     * Run ```echo $HYBRIS_OPT_CONFIG_DIR``` to make sure it was configured properly.